W-Net-AI/LISP-CV/Readme.txt

 If you want to know if a function has been wrapped and is available, do a search for the C++ function name in the examples.lisp folder.
-All functions are documen- ted and all have the C++ function declaration above the Lisp one.
+All functions are documen- ted and all have the C++ function declaration above the C function declaration above the Lisp one.

 You can also learn how to use the library by comparing the OpenCV C++ tutorials at this link: